DanPearce/CI_PP4_TheForum/README.md

 11. The project has now been deployed locally.

 #### Creation of the Project
-In order to create the project the following steps were performed:
+In order to create the project, the following steps were performed:

 | Terminal Action | Command |
 |-----------------|---------|